Spiffily/ignition/README.md

 - Professional (I think this could use a different name)
   - Programming
   - Media Production
-  - Gaming (this category is for more serious games like Minecraft and Steam)
+  - Gaming (more serious games like Minecraft and Steam)
   - Super User (aka hacking software and advanced tools)
   - Server (services that can do things for other computers)
   - Engineering